This article provides additional information on using external identities with Identity-Aware Proxy (IAP) instead of Google accounts.

 IAP controls access to your App Engine apps and Compute Engine VMs running on Google Cloud.
 It leverages user identity and the context of a request to determine if a user should be allowed access.
 IAP is a building block toward BeyondCorp, an enterprise security model that enables employees to work from untrusted networks without using a VPN.

-By default, IAP uses Google identities and Cloud IAM.
+By default, IAP uses Google identities and IAM.
 By leveraging Identity Platform instead, you can authenticate users with a wide range of external identity providers, such as:

 - OAuth (Google, Facebook, Twitter, GitHub, Microsoft, etc.)